-The development plans are provided at Attachment 4 to this Report.
+The development plans are provided at Attachment 4 to Report CJ003-02/20.

 Clearing

 Bulk earthworks will be required to amend site levels to accommodate the proposed works.
 The applicant proposes that excess soil from the earthworks will be stockpiled in a designated area (indicated on page three of Attachment 4) and used in future stages.
 The indicative maximum height of the stockpiled area is 2.5 metres.